The Australian Government appointed members of the National Housing Supply and Affordability Council for a 4-year term in January 2024.

 Dr Marcus Spiller is the Council's Deputy Chair.

-He's served on the Australian Government’s National Housing Supply Council, and similar advisory committees set up by the NSW, Queensland and Victorian governments.
+He's served on the Australian Government’s National Housing Supply Council.
+He served in similar advisory committees set up by the New South Wales, Queensland and Victorian governments.

 Mr Michael Lennon